magwenelab/WeavePop_Cneoformans/README.md

 They are rendered with the command: `quarto render analyses/scripts/<name>.qmd`.
 `analyses/scripts/metadata_colors.R` creates color palettes for the metadata to use in the plots.

+All the input files used in the analyses come from the input or results of WeavePop in `Crypto_Desjardins`, `Crypto_Ashton` or `Crypto_Desjardins_Ashton` or from the following external data.

 External data:
 * `data/raw/media-1.csv`: From the original Billmyre paper in [bioRxiv](https://www.biorxiv.org/content/biorxiv/early/2024/08/06/2024.07.28.605507/DC1/embed/media-1.csv?download=true).
 * `data/raw/CryptoDiversity_Desjardins_Tree.tre`: From [CryptoDiversity_Tree_Info](https://github.com/magwenelab/CryptoDiversity_Tree_Info/blob/main/CryptoDiversity_Desjardins_Tree.tre)